Garha kingdom

+Gond or Rajgond is the oldest Kshatriya dynasty that ruled India since ancient times.
+They emerged from the ancient Gond clan.
+They ruled Madhya Pradesh, Chhattisgarh, Jharkhand, Odisha, Maharashtra, and some part of Telangana.

 History

 The first Gond king of Garha-Mandla was Jadurai.
-He became king after deposing the Kalchuri Rajputs of Garha-Mandla, where earlier he worked in court.
+He became king after deposing the Kalchuri of Tripuri Dynasty of Garha-Mandla, where earlier he worked in court.

-The Garha-Mandla kingdom was earlier a small territory which witnessed rapid expansion under the rule of Sangram Shah, the 48th king, He captured territories like Narmada Valley, Bhopal, Sagar, Damoh and most of the Satpura hills.
-He conquered 52 forts called Garh to strengthen and spread the Gond territory.
+The Garha-Mandla kingdom was initially a small territory whose early kings focused on consolidating their rule.
+Kharji (1440–1460) expanded his army and his grandson Sukhandas (1480–1500) included Rajputs in his army and administration.
+The kingdom witnessed rapid expansion under the rule of Sangram Shah, the 48th king, He captured territories like Narmada Valley, Bhopal, Sagar, Damoh and most of the Satpura hills.
+He conquered 52 forts called Garhs to strengthen and consolidate his hold on territory.
 The Chouragrh Fort in Narsinghpur was built in the honour of conquering 52 forts.
 Sangram Shah is best known as a patron of arts and literature and he had great knowledge of Sanskrit.
 Rasratnamala was written by Sangram Shah.
-At the time of Sangram Shah the capital of Garha kingdom was Singhorgarh.
+During Sangram Shah's reign, the capital of Garha kingdom was Singhorgarh.
+The Akbar nama, a history of Akbar's reign, mentions the Gond kingdom of Garha Katanga that had 70,000 villages.

-His successor Dalpat Shah, was married to Rani Durgawati who was a Chandela Rajput princess.
-Rani Durgavati moved her capital to Chouragarh because it was safer than Singhorgarh.
+His successor Dalpat Shah, was married to Rani Durgawati (Rani-queen) who was a Chandela Rajput princess.
+Rani Durgavati moved her capital to Chouragarh because it was safer than Singorgarh fort.
 Rani Durgawati made the kingdom extremely prosperous, it was said that the people paid their taxes in gold in her reign.
-She battled against Mughal Emperor Akbar's forces lead by Asaf Khan I in 1564.
-Though she lost, she is remembered as a war-heroine and is still praised in the areas of the former Garha kingdom.
-The Mughals acquired immense booty, including thousands of elephants from this victory.
+Baz Bahadur, the last sultan of Malwa, invaded Garha but was thoroughly defeated by Rani Durgawati.
+The powerful Mughal Emperor Akbar sent his forces led by Asaf Khan I to capture Garha in 1564.
+The queen put up a fierce resistance in the Battle of Narrai despite being heavily outnumbered and was eventually killed.
+She is remembered as a war-heroine and is still praised across the whole Gondwana region by the Gonds.
+The Mughals acquired immense booty from this victory, including coins, gold, silver, jewels and thousands of elephants.

-After 25 years of Mughal rule, the kingdom was restored to Chandra Shah, another son of Sangram Shah and half-brother of Dalpat Shah.
+After some years of Mughal rule, the kingdom was restored to Chandra Shah, another son of Sangram Shah and half-brother of Dalpat Shah.
 He was recognized as the successor of Rani Durgavati by Akbar on accepting Mughal suzerainty and ceding 10 of the garhas.

 He was followed in succession by Madhukar Shah and Prem Narain.
 Jhujhar Singh of Orchha assassinated Prem Narain, however, Mughal interference restored the kingdom to Hridayshah.

 Hridayshah maintained friendly relations with the Mughals, he spent days at the imperial court in Delhi as well.
 He moved his capital from Chouragarh to Ramnagar of Mandla district.